Shivam-DEV-here/Learning/README.md

 # Learning
-In this repository, i will what i learn
+In this repository, i will push what i learn